NielsBeeker/rbac_gns3/README.md

 #Todo:
+    create unit tests for all endpoint
-    add pytest to project and create unit test add more check on accessing on a list's index
+    add more check on accessing on a list's index

 #Working:
     finish get_get_scope and get_post_scope
     check scope matching

 #Done:

     authentication:
         -create acces_token and return it
         -get all information about user and put it in the token